SourabhMulik/START_Hackathon/README.md

 This combined approach creates a scalable model for global initiatives like the G20 Land Restoration Initiative by providing a framework that can be copied in other regions facing similar land degradation and resource conflicts, turning data into real action on the ground.
 This also helps stakeholders like the governments, NGOs, local leaders to quickly assess where intervention is needed for rehabilitation or resource management.

-## Expected Outcomes
-**Dashboard:** A platform visualizing population density, land cover change, rainfall, and vegetation productivity from 2010 to 2023, designed for stakeholders to easily interpret spatial and temporal changes at vairous detailed levevls, such as regions and districts.
-**Analytical Tools:** Tools to compare datasets, extract time-series data, and generate customized reports for specific regions.

 ## Methodology Used Thus Far
 **Data Preperation:**
 We have extracted and projected the provided Earth observation data, and we also plan to process external data.